A White, White Day

 A White, White Day (Hvítur, Hvítur Dagur) is a 2019 Icelandic drama film directed by Hlynur Pálmason.
-It premiered in the International Critics' Week section at the Cannes Film Festival on 16 May 2019.
+It premiered in the Critics' Week section at the Cannes Film Festival on 16 May 2019.
 It won Best Film Award at the 2019 Torino Film Festival.
 It was selected as the Icelandic entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

-Police chief Ingimundur, whose wife died in a car accident, reluctantly undergoes grief counselling, works constantly on renovating a farm building for his daughter Elín's family, and sometimes looks after her daughter Salka.
-Elín gives him some of her mother's effects, and he's shocked to find a video evidently recording an affair she had with a man called Olgeir Olafsson.
-He stakes out Olgeir's home, joining his football club.
-Bad weather closes the roads; while having a pixellated online therapy session, he snaps and trashes the room, beating up two colleagues when they protest and locking them in the cells.
-Insulting Salka to get rid of her, he kidnaps Olgeir and takes him at gunpoint to a grave he's dug, demanding to know the truth about the affair, and what Olgeir thought of her.
+Police chief Ingimundur, whose wife died in a car accident, reluctantly undergoes grief counselling.
+He works constantly on renovating a farm building for his daughter Elín's family, and sometimes looks after her daughter Salka.

+After Elín gives him some of her mother's effects, he's shocked to find a video evidently recording an affair she had with a man called Olgeir Olafsson.
+He stakes out Olgeir's home and joins his football club.
+Bad weather closes the roads; while having a pixelated online therapy session, Ingimundur snaps and trashes the room, beating up two colleagues when they protest and locking them in the cells.
+Insulting his granddaughter Salka to get rid of her, he kidnaps Olgeir and takes him at gunpoint to a grave he's dug.
+He demands to know the truth about the affair, and what Olgeir thought of his wife.
 Olgeir obliges and Ingimundur yells in fury; Olgeir flees.

 The next day Olgeir confronts and stabs Ingimundur, terrifying Salka.
-With a bleeding arm, Ingimundur carries her home through another white-out, apologising for being rude.
+With a bleeding arm, Ingimundur carries the girl home through another white-out, apologising for being rude.
 Having finally acknowledged his grief and anger, he has a vision of his wife undressing and smiling at him as he weeps.